particle-iot/docs/firmware/firmware.md

 // Example
 STARTUP(Keyboard.begin());
 void setup() {
-  // At this point {{device}} is already connected to Host with Mouse enabled }
+  // At this point {{device}} is already connected to Host with Keyboard enabled }
 ```